Wisdom Teeth Removal in Enfield, CT

 Are you asleep during wisdom teeth removal?

-Patients often undergo IV anesthesia, which is injected into your arm.
-It will put you in a semi-conscious state and unable to feel pain, but you will still be able to answer questions asked by your surgeon.
+Patients often undergo IV anesthesia, which is injected into the arm.
+It puts the patient in a semi-conscious state and unable to feel pain, but still be able to answer questions asked by their surgeon.
 Many patients wake up with no memory of the surgery.